All Episodes

 Yeah.

-Um let's start with so I watched um very closely, and I know the media made a really big deal over this this Cone deal yesterday, more specifically at the direction of a candidate, and obviously that was the president.
+So I watched very closely, and I know the media made a really big deal over this Cohn deal yesterday, more specifically at the direction of a candidate.

 But yet he said this in the plea deal.

-Now I think maybe I'm wrong here.
+Now, I think, maybe I'm wrong here.

-Um, and that if he wanted to get a better deal, that that wording had to be included.
+My guess is that as part of the negotiations, that wording was particularly important to certain people, and that if he wanted to get a better deal, that that wording had to be included.

-You uh you're part of these negotiations a lot more.
+You're part of these negotiations a lot more.

-All this is his word, his accusation.
+All this is, is his word, his accusation.

 It's just him saying it.

-A month earlier he had told the New York Times the same thing that he paid the money out of his own pocket without President Trump's approval.
+A month earlier, he had told the New York Times the same thing, that he paid the money out of his own pocket without President Trump's approval.

-So does it matter that he says one under oath but said it a a dozen times the other way if there are a dozen times to be said it the other way then Michael Cohn said it 13 times the other way.
+Well, if there are a dozen times to be said it the other way, then Michael Cohn said it 13 times the other way.

-I mean give me a break.
+I mean, give me a break.

-Uh he does not have a cooperation deal.
+He does not have a cooperation deal.

 Would that also be one of the reasons that Mueller farmed this out to the Southern District?